regnaDkciN/SandTable/MySandTableFreeRTOS/README.md

 ===
 ![Sand Table](https://i.imgur.com/tNOBlu8.jpeg)

+**As of 21-AUG-2025 this branch will no longer be updated, but is kept for historical design info.**

 This document describes the firmware design and code changes that were made to the [RP2350 based Sand Table](https://github.com/regnaDkciN/SandTable/tree/main/MySandTable2350) to use the [FreeRTOS](https://www.freertos.org/) real time operating system (RTOS).